avinashredyy/Angular-Basics/README.md

 ## Creating a new component (Branch 001-Creating-a-new-component)
-1. Angular CLI allows us to create a component using the following command: `ng generate componenent <component-name>` OR `ng g c <component-name>`
+1. Angular CLI allows us to create a component using the following command: `ng generate componenent <component-name>` OR `ng g c <component-name>`.
+2. Creating a component through the Angular CLI automatically imports it into `app.module.ts` file and also adds it to the declerations array.

 ## Build